 In 1966, a complicated story with the CIA, implausible science, and Raquel Welch miniaturized a submarine manned by a group of scientists and sent them into the bloodstream of another scientist.
-Their goal waste remove a blood clot from his brain before the miniaturization spell wore off and they suddenly found themselves full sized inside the threatened scientist.
+Their goal was to remove a blood clot from his brain before the miniaturization spell wore off and they suddenly found themselves full sized inside the threatened scientist.

 A new type of micro robot is making people think about the ’60s story.